willj-dev/willj-dev.github.io/content/pages/conceptual-fp/basic-concepts.rst

    x >= y = not (x < y)
    max x y = if x >= y then x else y

-One of the nifty examples using :pseudoml:`Ord` is a recursive implementation of the QuickSort algorithm.
+One of the nifty examples using `Ord` is a recursive implementation of the QuickSort algorithm.

 .. code:: pseudoml